Sp3ctralGh0st/XDA_Keycaps/README.md

 # XDA_Keycaps
-XDA Keycaps designed to be SLS or SLA printed for keyboard use for any keybaord.
+Keycaps modeled after commerical keycapss and designed to be SLS or SLA printed for keyboard use with any keyboard.
 Special focus toward Footstan's Corne Keyboard.